Acceptable Forms of ID for Blood Donors

 - Military ID

-When a primary form of ID is not available, the donor needs two secondary forms of ID:
+When a primary form of ID is not available, the donor needs two valid and unexpired secondary forms of ID:

 - Student ID (without a photo)